 Note, there is a chance that health/safety conditions will require us to implement a quarantine period upon arrival in Israel for some or all participants.
 There is also a chance that the program will shift to entirely remote if travel is further restricted.
 For more information, visit our FAQ responding to COVID-19 and our webpage.

 Admission is rolling.
 Applications will close in April or earlier if the program fills.

 Wednesday, June 1 – Tuesday, July 26, 2022

 You MUST be available to participate for the entire length of the program.

-~Must meet MASA eligibility – identify as Jewish and have NOT spent 3 or more months in Israel as part of an educational or peer-program (this includes semester abroad, gap year or any other MASA or Onward Israel program)
+– Must meet MASA eligibility – identify as Jewish and have NOT spent 3 or more months in Israel as part of an educational or peer-program (this includes semester abroad, gap year, or any other MASA program)*

-Apartment or dorm-style housing in Bat Yam or similar suburb.
+Dorm-style housing in Tel Aviv area.
 The number of participants to an apartment or room is dependent on the size of the accommodations and number of participants on the program.
 While meeting common standards, Onward Israel housing differs by and within each program.
 To learn more about this and other Onward Israel housing details, please visit our housing FAQ.

 Not sure what type of internship you are looking for or unsure if you can find it in Israel?
 Our internship coordinators work one-on-one with each participant!